mf-caglar/cert-nexus-certified-data-scientist/README.md

-# cert-nexus-certified-data-scientist
+# CertNexus Certified Data Scientist Project
-* This is the project completed through Certnexus Data Science Practitioner professional certificate program on Coursera.
+* This project was completed as part of the CertNexus Data Science Practitioner professional certificate program on Coursera.

+## Project Overview
-* We aim to analyze and process data stored in the company database and create three machine learning models to predict customer churn and spending and create a customer segmentation for business decisions in the future
+The primary objective of this project was to analyze and process data stored in the company database.
+We developed three machine learning models to address key business challenges:
-* For me, this project differs in terms of the design of the course.
-It was not heavily supervised like many others and it shows me that there is a terrific mathematical realm behind all the machine learning processes full of statistics and linear algebra.
-Coding is also very important but after math is done
+* **Customer Churn Prediction:** Predicting which customers are likely to churn.
+* **Customer Spending Prediction:** Forecasting customer spending patterns.
+* **Customer Segmentation:** Creating segments of customers for targeted business strategies.

+## Key Learnings
+* **Importance of Mathematical Foundation:** This project underscored for me the crucial role of mathematics in machine learning.
+Concepts such as statistics and linear algebra formed the backbone of our model development process.
+* **Coding Proficiency:** While coding is vital, mastering the underlying mathematical concepts significantly simplifies the implementation process.
+* **Tool Usage:** While tools like ChatGPT and Gemini can expedite certain tasks, they should complement rather than replace creative thinking and exploration.
+Relying solely on automation can limit our exposure to diverse perspectives and innovative solutions.